hpi-schul-cloud/schulcloud-client/README.md

 ## Commiting

-Default branch: develop
+Default branch: main

 1. Go into project folder
 2. Checkout to develop branch (or clone for the first time)
 3. Run `git pull`
-4. Create a branch for your new feature named feature/SC-*Ticket-ID*-*Description*
+4. Create a branch for your new feature named feature/BC-*Ticket-ID*-*Description*
 5. Run the tests (see above)
 6. Commit with a meanigful commit message(!) even at 4 a.m. and not stuff like "dfsdfsf"
 7. Start a pull request (see above) to branch develop to merge your changes